harpiats/harpiats.github.io/src/content/docs/guides/introduction.md

 - **Model Observers:** React to lifecycle events in your models.
 - **Mailer:** Send emails with integrated support.
 - **Tasks and Cronjobs:** Easily schedule and manage recurring tasks.
-> Harpia is currently in beta, and documentation is available in the README files of each repository.
-A dedicated documentation site is planned for future releases.